mrajo/metalsmith-summary/README.md

 ## Usage

 This module exports two functions: `init` and `print`. `init` should be the first plugin used by Metalsmith to initialize the timer. `print` should be the last plugin used before the `build` action.
+By default, `print` uses `console.log`, but this can overridden by passing in a function that accepts a single string argument.

 ```js
 var Metalsmith = require('metalsmith');